onflow/flow-101-quest/README.md

 Congratulations on sending your first transactions on Testnet and utilizing Flow CLI commands!
 You're well on your way to becoming a proficient developer on Flow.
 In order to receive your soulbound Proof-of-Knowledge NFT, please fill out the form with the following information:

-- Testnet Account Address (to verify your work)
+- Testnet Account Address (to verify your work - you'll find this in your `hero.private.json` file)
 - Mainnet Account Address (to receive the FLOAT)
 - Email Address (so we can reach out for SWAG!)